ibm-cloud-docs/Registry/registry_overview.md

 Information about the terms that are used in {{site.data.keyword.registrylong_notm}}.

-For more information about Docker-specific terms, see [Docker glossary](https://docs.docker.com/reference/glossary/){: external}.
+For more information about Docker-specific terms, see the [Docker glossary](https://docs.docker.com/reference/glossary/){: external}.

 ### Container image
 {: #overview_elements_container_image}